 CASE HISTORY

-A female Indian giant squirrel weighing 800 grams belonging to the zoo was presented to the TVCC, Mannuthy with the history of swelling over the right side of the face.
+A female Indian giant squirrel weighing 800 grams belonging to the zoo was presented to the TVCC, Mannuthy with the history of swelling over on the right side of the face.
 The squirrel was anorectic for past several days.
-On clinical examination, swelling was covering the entire right side of its face and the squirrel was unable to open the eye.
+On clinical examination, swelling was covering the entire right side of its face and the squirrel was unable to open the right eye.
 Anaesthesia was given using tiletamine – zolazepam combination at the dose rate of 4 mg/kg body weight intramuscularly.
-After administration, animal was placed in lateral recumbency on the preheated pillow.
+After administration, animal was placed in lateral recumbency on a preheated pillow.
 Oxygen was delivered using flow-by technique.
-On examination, large, firm swelling was observed on the right side of the face, extending from the infraorbital region caudally.
-The area appeared devoid of hair, raised and with scab and dried exudates, indicating a mature, encapsulated abscess.
+On close examination, swelling on the right side of the face was large, firm was observed and extending from the infraorbital region caudally.
+The area appeared of swelling was devoid of hair, raised and with scab and dried exudates, indicating a mature, encapsulated abscess.
 The surface showed crust with possible necrotic tissue, suggestive of potential internal infection or rupture.
 Overgrown incisor was seen piercing the soft tissue of the face.
 On radiographic examination of the skull in lateral and dorso-ventral view, elongated, asymmetrically curved incisors were visible, indicative of maloccluded overgrown teeth which could have predisposed to marked soft tissue swelling and abscess formation.

 ANAESTHESIA

 Zoletil (tiletamine-zolazepam) was administered intramuscularly at the dose rate of 4 mg/kg for chemical restraint during dental trimming and abscess management in the Indian giant squirrel (Ratufa indica), as extrapolated from protocols used in similar sciuromorph rodents (Smith et al., 2013) and laboratory animals (Flecknell, 2015).
-After one minute of administration animal became recumbent and withdrawl reflex abolished in five minutes.
-During entire procedure respiration rate was monitored by abdominal movements.
+After one One minute after of administration, the animal became recumbent and withdrawal reflex abolished in five minutes.
+During the entire procedure, respiration rate was monitored by abdominal movements.
 Procedure was completed within 20 minutes.
 The animal had complete recovery from anaesthesia within 35 minutes without any complications.

 TREATMENT